CS171/Homework_instructions/week-04/hw/week-04_hw.md

 **How much data to collect**

 You must collect data for **at least 5 days** with **at least 3 observations** per day, so make sure to get started early.
-Each data item (i.e., rows in your data table) needs to have **at least 5 attributes** (i.e., columns in your data table), including the date and time when you collected each item.
+We recommend that each data item (i.e., rows in your data table) has **at least 5 attributes** (i.e., columns in your data table), including the date and time when you collected each item.
 More attributes are better, especially if they are used to make connections between different data items (e.g., how people are connected, and who they are connected to).

 *Example:* You decide to collect data about butterflies.
 Each row of your data table will be a butterfly sighting.
 The first attribute is the day and time of when you saw the butterfly.
 Other attributes (columns) in your table are where you saw it, its color, what mood you were in (using emojis), what kind of butterfly you think it was.
 You make sure to keep an eye out for butterflies to hopefully see at least three of them each day.
 If you don't, you can make a couple of sightings (but do not cheat too much).